Pinterest Pixel

 John Michaloudis

-In this article, I’ll walk you through what covariance is, how to use the covariance formula in Excel, and provide step-by-step instructions with examples.
+In this article, you will learn how to use the covariance formula in Excel.

 Key Takeaways:

-• The COVARIANCE.P function is for entire populations, while COVARIANCE.S is for samples, and choosing the right one ensures accuracy.
+• The COVARIANCE.P function is for entire populations, whereas COVARIANCE.S is for samples.

-• A positive covariance means variables increase together, a negative one means they move oppositely, and near-zero indicates little correlation.
+• A positive covariance means variables increase together.

 Introduction to Excel Covariance